plforacle/heatwave-quickstart/create-dbs-standard/create-dbs-standard.md

 - Some Experience with MySQL Shell
 - Must complete Lab1

-## Task 1: Create a MySQL DB System - Standalone.
+## Task 1: Create a MySQL DB System - Standalone or High Availability or Heatwave

 In this Task, you will create and configure a MySQL Standalone DB System.